vyurchenko1986/DevOps_online_Kharkiv_2022Q1Q2-/m2/task2.2/readme.md

 + To install Docker on an Amazon EC2 instance:

 ```
+# Or add to ec2 User data and shell scripts:

 sudo yum update -y
 sudo amazon-linux-extras install docker -y
 sudo service docker start